-Chronic lower back pain is typically the initial indicator of spondylitis.
-Thus, a doctor will likely first conduct a physical exam to evaluate your range of motion and the flexibility in your spine.
+Chronic lower back pain is typically the first indicator of spondylitis.
+A doctor will likely first conduct a physical exam to evaluate your range of motion and the flexibility in your spine.

 There are no definitive blood tests or other types of tests for confirming spondylitis or ankylosing spondylitis.
 As with RA, blood tests can measure general levels of AS-related inflammation in the body.
 Genetic tests can check for the presence of the HLA-B27 gene in people with suspected spondylitis.

-For both RA and spondylitis, treatment options depend on factors including age, overall health, symptoms, and the amount of joint damage.
-There is no cure for either condition, so treatment is aimed at managing symptoms and slowing the progression of joint damage or fusion.
+For both RA and spondylitis, treatment options depend on factors including a person’s age, overall health, symptoms, and amount of joint damage.
+There is currently no cure for either condition, so treatment is aimed at managing symptoms and slowing the progression of joint damage or fusion.
 Both RA and spondylitis may be treated with medications, physical therapy, and in severe cases, surgery.